 Scope of work for a website project will often involve detailing to the minute level what you want to see at the end of the day and not just some vague generality.
 It’s often best to open a similar website and point out a specific exact feature if you have one in mind than just mention it verbally in the passing.
 One of the things that I like to do when scoping out the project during the initial meeting is to not only open specific websites but to also sketch out the website and the different pages based on your concept.
 What I’ve found is that once everyone is looking at the screen and also once it’s on paper there is a higher level of clarity.

 Hopefully this has opened your eyes to understanding the true cost of what goes into a website.
-If you are looking for more insight or have a few more questions please get in touch using the form below.
+If you are looking for more insight or have a few more questions please get in touch by clicking here.